princeimmanue/hello-world-using-C-and-c-/README.md

 # hello-world-using-C-and-c-
-Displaying the hello world program using  C and C ++ Programming language
+Displaying the hello world  using  C and C ++ Programming language